eecshope/HolmesCompleteSeacrhEngine/README.md

  * tf_count: a dict containing the non-stopwords and their frequencies.
  * non_stop_word_count: number of the non-stopwords.

-The definition of the data model is in 'data/query.py'
+The definition of the data model is in 'model/query.py'

 With all structure we have, it's simply to calculate tf-idf vector of each \'document\'---chapter, and each query.
-Notention: even if the query.tf_count.keys() may contain words that are not in the wordbag, we only calculate the tf-idf value of the words in the wordbag.
+Note: even if the query.tf_count.keys() may contain words that are not in the wordbag, we only calculate the tf-idf value of the words in the wordbag.
+The \[UNK\] are neglected.

 The documents corresponding to the K vectors with the highest cosine_similarity to the query vector are selected as the related documents and returned as the final retrieval results.

+All of these data mentioned above are cached in `data/caches` with their names and the suffice '.pkl'.
+To generate them, just run `vector_ir.py` in the root directory of the project.
 ## inverted_index

 It's a list of lists of numbers.
 Each sublist records the indexs in the dictlist of the document in which the corresponding word appears. eg:  inverted_index\[i\] records all the indexes of document containing wordbag[i].